To the person who dressed me down today for my dissatisfaction with and absolute disgust of the current POTUS:

 Yes, sometimes my emotions get the better of me on Facebook.
 Sometimes I react to the man in the oval office’s tantrums or his 3 A.M. rants or his pompous, smug face or his endless strings of lies.

 And you’ve got me thinking… Yes, you speak the truth.
 I guess when I react to him, when I vent on social media, I am mirroring his small-mindedness.
 That is shameful and it discredits me and I need to do better.
 So for that, I appreciate the note.
 I appreciate the heads up.
 I will try to do better.

 But as for my speaking out against him — as for my statements and beliefs about the sorry excuse for a president we have in the oval office, that will not stop.
 I realize my opinions are not to your liking.
 I get that.
 I am not, however, sorry for them.

 No, I do not believe in people who believe they are the chosen ones.
 That’s just entirely too dangerous for my liking.
-And for the rest of my life, I will fight and I will speak out and I will not ever give up.
+And for the rest of my life, I will fight, and I will speak out, and I will never give up.
 I’ve been silenced before.
 But like I said in that blog I wrote back in November of 2016, I’ll be damned before I go back to that hell again.

 Thanks for hearing me out…

 January 12, 2018 at 9:26 am